 1.Welcome to Oxford and St Catherine’s College Library

-2.Using the library
+2.Using the library and code of conduct

 Despite its modern foundation, St. Catherine’s College has an important Archive.
 The role of the College Archive is to preserve a record of the life of the College – both an institutional record, and a less formal picture of the life of the College community.